 “Was,” Twil corrected before Kim could answer.
 “We smashed them, right?
 Heather killed their boss and the rest of them are – poof!
 Scattered.”

-“Amy Stack’s still lurking about, at the very least, and don’t forget Lozzie’s creepy uncle.”
+“Amy Stack’s still lurking about,” Raine said.
+“At the very least.
+And don’t forget Lozzie’s creepy uncle.”

 “He left the city!”
 Twil said.